jamesparkerbrown/Test-app/README.md

 ❤️ Why Word Blocks exists

-Reading practice doesn't always need another lesson, game or platform.
+Reading practice doesn't always need another lesson, game, algorithm or AI assistant.

 Sometimes you just need an appropriate word in front of a child and someone beside them saying: